mattpolzin/OpenAPIKit/documentation/validation.md

     when: \OpenAPI.PathItem[.post] != nil
 )

-// Finally, we can create our Validator and add the POST request validation.
+// Finally, we can create our Validator and add the POST validation.
 // The various child validations not directly added below are not strictly
 // necessary and could have been written into the logic of their parent
 // validtions.
-Doing so would have meant replacing small composable validtions
+Doing so would have meant replacing small composable validations
 // with large validations containing a lot of logic in their `check` or `when`
 // clauses.
 let validator = Validator()